0xClouds/ECDSA_Node/readme.md

 What makes this solution novel is that we are able to keep all private key interactions on the backend.
 The client is only ever aware of the public key/address and we send it via API to the backend and then find the appropraite accounts private key using the public key.
 We then have a user sign a tx, and then verify they've signed before executing the transfer.
 This is closer to what is truly happening with transfers on Ethereum and other EVM based chains.

-You could extend this to be closer to a provider like MetaMask by storing the private keys in the browser and encrypting them with a password the user defines, and decrypting them once the password is entered, and signing with the keys from the browser.
+You could extend this to be closer to a provider like MetaMask by storing the private keys / seed phrase in the browser

-Here is a [stack exchange](https://ethereum.stackexchange.com/questions/159607/where-does-metamask-store-the-private-key-when-the-account-is-only-locked-with) on how
+Here is a [stack exchange](https://ethereum.stackexchange.com/questions/159607/where-does-metamask-store-the-private-key-when-the-account-is-only-locked-with) on how Metamask handles seedphrase generation and storing your private keys / seedphrase on your machine.

 ---